Bishops Sutton: History

-A gazetteer of 1868 links Bishops Sutton with a former residence of the Bishop of Winchester which was then used as a malthouse.
+A gazetteer of 1868 links Bishop's Sutton with a former residence of the Bishop of Winchester which was then used as a malthouse.
 However, in 1872 it is recorded that the Bishops once had a palace in the village with the only alleged remains being its kennel.
 The 1871 population was 537 in 114 houses.

 The village has a number of historic buildings and many are thatched, with it being part of a conservation area.
 The Norman Church of St Nicholas, built in the 12th century, is a Grade I listed building.
 It consists of a simple two-bay structure of a nave and chancel although additions were made to it through the medieval period and into the Victorian era.

 The village also has the grade II* 17th/18th Century brick-built Sutton Manor House which is on the sight of an earlier timber-framed construction.
 Its garden wall is also Grade II listed.

 There are also a number of grade II properties: Western Court Farmhouse, Old Ship Cottages, Newhouse Farmhouse, The Ship Inn public house, 1 and 2 Church Lane, Old Mill House, The Old Post Office, Tavy Cottage Yeoman's Cottage, Dairy Cottage, Grove Cottage and Bassett Farm Cottage and its granary.
 Several of these entries show elements of Tudor architecture.